 Lima!
 Capital of Peru!
 What a megacity with more than 10 million people living there!
 I was blessed to have had twice in my life the opportunity to live in Lima.
 2014 as a student during a semester abroad and 2018 as the regular expat traveler.
-In total, I lived for more than year in Lima and feel eligible to write a useful guide for expats about the life in Lima.
+In total, I lived for more than a year in Lima and feel eligible to write a useful guide for expats about life in Lima.
 Are you a foreigner and are interested to live in Lima as well?
 There are some things to consider, but plenty of reasons to make the move.
 In this article, I would like to exemplify 5 reasons to live in Lima.

 Approximate reading time: 18 minutes

 “Hoc signum vere regum est”, means loosely translated from Latin to English “This is the sign of the truth of the king”.
 Lima appeared for me less than a royal city.
 It showed me more of a very rough and maritime city with passionate and hardworking people.
 Many hardworking people in a real megacity.

 Lima is the biggest city I lived in so far in my life.
 According to recent statistics in 2021, Lima has in total 10,861,999 people living in the whole Metropolitan area of Lima.
 The 5th biggest city in South America!
 A lot of hungry mouths have to be fed in this huge city, don’t you think?